 There was an excellent article at InfoSecurity Magazine yesterday on the top 5 penetration test discoveries (link: https://www.infosecurity-magazine.com/news/95-test-problems/).

 All five boil down to good Systems Administration hygiene.
 They aren’t as “sexy” as buying a Palo Alto and bragging about it to friends, but instead are things that are often left by the wayside (requiring complex passwords, simple patch management, etc).

 What can be even more puzzling is when we see organizations who want a VERY expensive penetration test, and yet they haven’t even begun resolving the issues found from their vulnerability scanner.
 Unfortunately, this is the norm that we see across industries and company sizes.

 To avoid a Capital Bank data breach at your organization, read to the end to see our recommendations.

 Capital One Data Breach Facts

-On July 29th, 2019 Capital One Financial Corporation, a US-based bank holding company specializing in banking, credit cards, loans and savings, today released a statement1 regarding the detection of a breach resulting in unauthorized access to personal data pertaining to over 100 million Canadian and US credit card applicants and customers.
+On July 29th, 2019 Capital One Financial Corporation, a US-based bank holding company specializing in banking, credit cards, loans, and savings, today released a statement1 regarding the detection of a breach resulting in unauthorized access to personal data about over 100 million Canadian and US credit card applicants and customers.

 - The breach is believed to be one of the largest in the history of the banking industry;